 3) Skipping Embedded Leases

-When companies collecting lease accounting data, many will focus on capturing data from traditional “leases.”
+When companies begin collecting lease accounting data, many will focus on capturing data from traditional “leases.”
 However, the new lease accounting standards consider some outsourcing and service contracts to have embedded leases as well.
-In other words, contracts that a lawyer or a banker might not call a lease, could be deemed leases by accountants if they meet certain criteria.
-And even if 80% of these service contracts prove not to meet the FASB or IFRS criteria for the definition of a lease, you will still have to perform the analysis process.
+In other words, contracts that a lawyer or a banker might not call a lease could be deemed leases by accountants if they meet certain criteria.
+Even if 80% of these service contracts prove not to meet the FASB or IFRS criteria for the definition of a lease, you will still have to perform the analysis process.
 As a result, the universe of data to be collected for your lease accounting project could be much larger than you expect.
 If you estimated that your company had 5,000 leases, you may need to collect data on 8,000 different “lease candidates” to perform the proper accounting.
-If you ignore embedded, you may find yourself having to negotiate additional service and outsourcing contracts to get last-minute help collecting the data needed to comply with the deadlines.
+If you ignore embedded leases, you may find yourself having to negotiate additional service and outsourcing contracts to get last-minute help collecting the data needed to comply with the deadlines.

 4) Collecting Schedule-Level Data